 I remember looking at myself after having my first baby and realizing that there was weight around my hips that wasn’t there before, and I had the dreaded mom “pooch”.

-I think exercise can help with toning and tightening some of these areas, but your body is probably going to look a little different from here on out.
+Exercise can help with toning and tightening some of these areas, but your body is probably going to look a little different from here on out.

 So many moms struggle with their postpartum body image, but hopefully you’ll learn to love your body for all it is capable of.